Anassatti/Building-Test-Automation-Framework-Using-Machine-Learning/README.md

 **Indroduction**

-For couples of years I was thinking to reduce the effort and the time spent in regression testing, which is unavoidable depiste integration of automation testing.
-Use automation tools in regression help a lot, but still writing a code and build a roboust test automation framework need experience person, who has a solid technical background.So, from here I came up with idea how to fully unitlize manual testers who do not have technical background and let them be part of automation effort and definitly ROI will increase.
-Therefore, RegressVisual tool comes to the light.
-This tool detect any issues in UI using deep learing and ML.
+For a couple of years, I was thinking to reduce the effort and the time spent in regression testing, which is unavoidable despite the integration of automation testing.
+Using automation tools in regression help a lot, but still writing code and building a robust test automation framework need an experienced person, who has a solid technical background.
+So, from here I came up with an idea of how to fully utilize manual testers who do not have a technical background and let them be part of the automation effort, and ROI will increase.
+Therefore, the RegressVisual tool comes to the light.
+This tool detects any issues in UI using deep learning and ML.

 **Project phases**